Virgin Money 6.5% Regular Saver review

 You can add money each month up to a maximum of £250.
 You don’t have to add anything if you don’t want to, and you can make multiple deposits in the month.

-If you do go over the £250 in a month you won’t have the money returned to you, but you also won’t earn interest on the excess cash.
+If you do go over the £250 in a month you will have the money returned to you.

-You’re able to carry over unused allowances to future months.
-So if you can’t afford to add any cash one month, you can add up to £500 the next month.
+You’re not able to carry over unused allowances to future months.
+So if you can’t afford to add any cash one month, you can only add up to £250 the next month.

-Money can be added to the saver via bank transfer, cheque or cash, so you’ve plenty of options.
+Money can be added to the saver via bank transfer only.

 Can you only have one account open?